 4.2 NHSBT will actively strive to minimise the risk of blood shortages.
-However, if red cell stocks fall to a pre-determined critical level, then NHSBT may activate shortage plans and communicate a move to Pre-Amber or Amber phase after discussions have been undertaken with relevant approval bodies i.e., NHS England, Department of Health and Social Care (DHSC).

-4.3 During the Pre-Amber phase NHSBT will issue a precautionary notification informing all hospitals of potential supply chain issues and asking hospitals to take appropriate actions to protect the blood supply chain.
+However, if red cell stocks fall to a pre-determined critical level, then NHSBT may activate shortage plans and communicate a move to Pre-Amber or Amber phase after discussions have been undertaken with relevant approval bodies i.e., NHS England, informing all hospitals of potential supply chain issues and asking hospitals to take appropriate actions to protect the blood supply chain.
 This action is intended to prevent the requirement to move to Amber phase.